.

 These courses are application-based.
 Students selected to participate will be registered for a 1-credit course and are responsible for tuition (financial aid may apply).
 Details about additional fees associate with each course are provided in the description.
 Students are required to provide their own transportation to and from the location of the course.

-IDH3931 - Honors Uncommon Classroom: Urban Landscapes of the New South
+IDH3931 - Honors UnCommon Classroom: Experiencing the Everglades

 Back to top button